 Open 7-days a week, the Visitor Center is a great starting-off point for your visit.
-Admission to the Visitor Center is free (except for Fall Harvest Festival, Nature Fest and Maple Syrup Day).
+Admission to the Visitor Center is free (except for Fall Harvest Festival and Maple Syrup Day).

 The Ecosystem Gallery provides an engaging overview of the four ecosystems found on the property.
 The plants, animals and people who have lived among them over time are featured as you travel through rivers, wetlands, fields and forests.
 Sounds stations, artifacts, murals, animal mounts and interactive stations welcome you to learn more about the nature of our region.
 Near the front of the gallery, you will find live native reptiles and amphibians.